 Southbank is the home of Melbourne’s arts precinct, a thriving business sector and is on the doorstep of the central city.
 It is also one of the most densely populated suburbs in Melbourne but it doesn’t have enough public space for people.

-In 2018, the City of Melbourne will begin transforming Southbank Boulevard and Dodds Street by shifting traffic to create 2.5 hectares of public space.
+The City of Melbourne is transforming Southbank Boulevard and Dodds Street by shifting traffic to create 2.5 hectares of public space.

 Pedestrian access has been restored now the tram works have been completed, but we ask you to take care while walking to the Centre as road conditions have changed.
 Please note, pedestrian detours are in place and walks to the Centre may be slightly longer than usual.